Dr Varsha Singh

 Who we are

-Our group has one postdoctoral fellow, 4 PhD students and 2 honours students apart from Varsha.
-We welcome others interested in olfaction and odours to join us.
-Apart from really pleasant odours (some offensive ones), we do have a lovely view of river Tay from our lab.
+The Singh laboratory has 4 PhD students, 2 master’s students and a PDRA (incoming) apart from Varsha.
+We welcome others interested in olfaction, odours and microbiome to join us.
+Apart from really pleasant odours (some offensive ones), we do have a lovely view of the river Tay from our lab.

 Our collaborators